About 466 million people in the world have hearing loss. How does this happen?

 Rare Causes of Hearing Loss

-Asides from all the common causes of hearing loss we saw above, there are rare causes of hearing loss.
+Asides from the common causes of hearing loss we saw above, there are also rare causes of hearing loss.

 Some of these health conditions are so rare that only a tiny percent of the world's population is affected by them.